Special Educational Needs and Disability (SEND) Information Report

 About our School

-The Grove is a brand new specialist school for pupils aged 5–19.
+The Grove is a specialist school for pupils aged 5–19.
 We are a co-educational day school provision for young people with a primary diagnosis of autism.

 You can read more about our school in our Head of School’s welcome here.

 Admissions to The Grove are made through the Local Authority although referrals may also come from parents/carers, mainstream schools or other professionals.